illuminatech/override-build/README.md

 Please refer to the particular patch class for more details.

-For our 'Froala' example we can simply patch 'resources/js/field.js' adding an extra line with `require('./custom-plugins');` instead of rewriting it as whole.
+For our 'Nova Froala field' example we can simply patch 'resources/js/field.js', adding an extra line with `require('./custom-plugins');` instead of rewriting it as whole.

 ```php